 Nicknamed "The Muscles from Brussels," he was a hot darling during the advent of 80's and early 90's Summer Blockbuster action films, before Jackie Chan and Jet Li took center stage in America.

 Before venturing into films, he had a career in the martial arts competitions.
 He also did some bodybuilding and studied ballet for five years.

-His early films tended to recycle certain plot elements, like his character unknowingly having a twin brother or attending a martial arts competition for the sake of fallen friend.
+His early films tended to recycle certain plot elements, like his Action Hero character unknowingly having a twin brother or attending a martial arts competition for the sake of a fallen friend.

 Van Damme's partial filmography:

 - No Retreat, No Surrender (1986) — As Ivan Kraschinsky, an intimidating Russian martial artist and the main antagonist of the film.
 It was Van Damme's first major role in America.